salman0719/microsoft-copilot-web-chat/README.md

 # Description

-In this demo, we will show how to customize a microsoft copilot web chat canvas through HTML, CSS & Vanilla Javascript.
+In this demo, we will show how to customize a microsoft copilot web chat canvas through HTML, CSS & Vanilla Javascript while integrating Microsoft Authentication Library.

 > IMPORTANT: When dealing with personal data, please respect user privacy.
 Follow platform guidelines and post your privacy statement online.